malloydata/malloy/docs/_src/patterns/foreign_sums.md

 -- 'aircraft' is the plane that made the flight
 -- 'aircraft_models' is data about the kind of aircraft

-define aircraft_models is ('malloy-data.faa.aircraft_models'
+define aircraft_models is (explore 'malloy-data.faa.aircraft_models'
   primary key aircraft_model_code
 );

-define aircraft is ('malloy-data.faa.aircraft' primary key tail_num joins aircraft_models on aircraft_model_code
+define aircraft is (explore 'malloy-data.faa.aircraft' primary key tail_num aircraft_models is join on aircraft_model_code
 );

-define flights is ('malloy-data.faa.flights' joins aircraft on tail_num
+define flights is (explore 'malloy-data.faa.flights' aircraft is join on tail_num
 );

 explore flights : [dep_time : @2003-01]
 | reduce
   carrier
   -- number of flights